K-Sky/pdfkit-table/README.md

 - margin: marginBottom before, marginTop after

 ## Changelogs

+### 0.1.102
+- Update the npm install instruction to install this specific package instead.

 ### 0.1.101
 - Add reference to original repository.
 Update the source code, issue and bugs for npm package.